User Guide

 Actions in order of their appearance are:

 The toolbar can be customized to remove unwanted entries.
-This is especially important if you are using WireframeSketcher inside an IDE.
+This can be especially useful if you are using WireframeSketcher inside an Eclipse IDE.
 To do this, right-click on the toolbar, choose Customize Perspective… and then uncheck all unwanted items in Tool Bar Visibility section.

 Context Menu

-Most of the actions available in the Toolbar are also available from the context menu.
-To open the context menu right-click on selected widgets.
+Many of the actions available in the Toolbar are also available from the context menu.
+To open the context menu right-click on one of the selected widgets or in an empty area of the Screen Editor.

 Menu